-After indulging in Balinese art and culture in Ubud for 10 days, it was time to pack and leave for the famous Kuta.
-Unlike the mountains and coffee shops of Ubud, Kuta had beaches and bars and according to an Australian lady I shared a table with in a cafe "Kuta has lots of Aussies".
-It confused me why she emphasized the phrase with a half-smile on her face.
+After indulging in Balinese art and culture in Ubud, it was time to pack and leave for Kuta.
+Unlike the mountains and cozy shops in Ubud, Kuta had beaches and bars, and according to an Australian woman I met--was full of Aussies.

 There were also people picking up shells on the beach.
+It looked like they were scavenging for treasure.
 But it was sad to see so many trash lying around.
-It looked like they were scavenging for treasure.

 Thirty minutes later, the sweatier version of me reached a mall.
 I bought a delicious, cold milk tea to quench my thirst while waiting for Lani.
 She sent me a message a few days back that she was heading to Bali for the weekend to surf.
 I was thrilled to see her after a long time.

 Outside, the sun had set and people gathered in swarms to witness it.